goauthentik/authentik/website/docs/installation/configuration.md

     -   `%(mail_hash)s`: The email address, md5 hashed
     -   `%(upn)s`: The user's UPN, if set (otherwise an empty string)

 Starting with authentik 2022.8, you can also use an attribute path like `attributes.something.avatar`, which can be used in combination with the file field to allow users to upload custom avatars for themselves.

+Starting with authentik 2023.2, multiple modes can be set, and authentik will fallback to the next mode when no avatar could be found.
+For example, setting this to `gravatar,initials` will attempt to get an avatar from Gravatar, and if the user has not configured on there, it will fallback to a generated avatar.

 ### `AUTHENTIK_DEFAULT_USER_CHANGE_NAME`